pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p>
 If a PDF file contains binary data, as most do (see 7.2, "Lexical conventions"), the header line shall be immediately followed by a
 <del onMouseEnter="mouseEnter(this)" data-issue="272" data-iso="approved">comment line containing</del> <ins onMouseEnter="mouseEnter(this)" data-issue="272" data-iso="approved">line containing only a comment that starts with</ins>
-at least four binary characters–that is, characters whose codes are 128 or greater.
+at least four binary characters - that is, characters whose codes are 128 or greater.
-This ensures proper behaviour of file transfer applications that inspect data near the beginning of a file to determine whether to treat the file’s contents as text or as binary.
+This ensures proper behaviour of file transfer applications that inspect data near the beginning of a file to determine whether to treat the file's contents as text or as binary.
 </p>

 <h3 id="H7.5.4">7.5.4 Cross reference table</h3>